paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-63a-residential-lead-based-paint-hazard-reduction.md

 #### Amendments
 2017—Par.
 (27).
 Pub.
 L. 115–31, § 237(b)(1), which directed insertion of “or any 0-bedroom dwelling” after “disabilities,”, was executed by making the insertion after “disabilities” the first place appearing to reflect the probable intent of Congress.

 Pub.
-L. 115–31, § 237(b)(2), which directed substitution of “housing)” for ““housing for the elderly or persons with disabilities) or any 0 bedroom dwelling”, was executed by making the substitution for “housing for the elderly or persons with disabilities) or any 0-bedroom dwelling” to reflect the probable intent of Congress.
+L. 115–31, § 237(b)(2), which directed substitution of “housing)” for “housing for the elderly or persons with disabilities) or any 0 bedroom dwelling”, was executed by making the substitution for “housing for the elderly or persons with disabilities) or any 0-bedroom dwelling” to reflect the probable intent of Congress.

 <a id="section-4852c"></a>